Jalan Jenderal Gatot Subroto

-Jalan Jenderal Gatot Subroto (Gatot Subroto Avenue) is one of the major road in Jakarta, Indonesia.
+Jalan Jenderal Gatot Subroto (Gatot Subroto Avenue) is one of the major roads in Jakarta, Indonesia.
 The road starts from Dirgantara statue in South Jakarta, which crosses 10 administrative villages and ends at Slipi, Central Jakarta.
 The road is named after National Hero of Indonesia General Gatot Subroto.
 The road was constructed in 1960s.
 The road runs parallel with Jakarta Inner Ring Road.
 The location of the road is within the Golden Triangle CBD of Jakarta.
 Many important office buildings and skyscrapers are situated along the road.